 Appeals must be presented in writing within 10 calendar days of receipt of the violation notice.
 There is a $25 appeal fee that must be submitted at the time of the appeal application.
 The appeal will not be heard by the Appeal Committee without the $25 fee).

 If the appeal is successful, the fee will be returned; if unsuccessful, the fee will be used to discharge the ticket.
-Further information on filing appeals for warnings, fines, or towing is available from the Parking Facilities Building.
+Further information on filing appeals for warnings, fines, or towing is available from the Parking Office.

 Why can TRU give me a fine?